supinesoul/physics-lane/README.md

 # physics-lane
-A bruef intro.
+A brief intro.
 On physics and physical phenomenon